iWOLFSTEIN/mention_tag_text_field/README.md

                     // Enable removing mention decrementally instead of all at once.
                     allowDecrement: true,

-                    // Represents if mention should be triggered if mention symbol is embedded in the text.
+                    // Prevent mention triggering if mention symbol is embedded in the text.
                     allowEmbedding: false,

                     // If mention symbol is visible or not with mentions in the textfield.
                     showMentionStartSymbol: false,

                     // Max words a mention can have, must be greater than 0 or null.
-Null means any number of words.
+                    // Null means any number of words.
                     maxWords: null,

                     // TextStyle for mentions